 Getting Started With Karate at Culture of Safety

 If you or your child wants to get started with karate at Culture of Safety, it’s easy!
-We have two main ways to start classes.
-Both options are open to kids and adults.
+We have two main ways to start classes: Rolling admission (all ages, all programs) and Beginners Series (Adult & Teens program, ages 13+).

 Either way, you’re always welcome to take a free trial class before signing up.
 If you’re registering for a Beginners’ Series, you can choose to either sign up after the first class, or take a free trial before the series begins.

-- Instant (or at least quick) gratification!
-You can start karate next Tuesday, Thursday, or Saturday.
+• Instant (or at least quick) gratification!
+You can start karate now!
 See the full schedule for specific class times based on your (or your child’s) age.

 How to Get Started

 The first step is to schedule your free trial class by reaching out to us via the web (below), or phone/text (847-790-4226).
-We’ll put you on the calendar, and we’ll send you a reminder the day before.
-We have classes just for beginners as well as mixed-rank classes.
-The mixed-rank classes are great opportunities to meet more of the training community, while the beginners-only classes can feel less intimidating to some folks.
+We’ll reserve you a spot in our classes, and we’ll send you a reminder the day before.

 On the day of your free trial, we’ll ask you to arrive a few minutes early to get a tour of the space and fill out some paperwork.
 We’ll also introduce you or your child to some of the other students.
 Class starts when the gong rings.
 Students line up by rank (on your first day, a new student stands on the far left), and then do a short seated meditation and a series of bows showing respect to the space, teachers, and students.